Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 Moreover, further improvements can be made to this method of representing the review comment texts through the incorporation of inverse document frequency statistic.
-Consider a commonly occurring term like "the".
-A simple bag of words model based only on term frequency would tend to incorrectly emphasize review comments which happen to use the word "the" more frequently, without giving enough weight to the more meaningful terms like "variable" and "naming".
-This is problematic as the term "the" is not a good keyword to distinguish relevant and non-relevant documents and terms, unlike the less-common words "variable" and "naming".
+Consider a commonly occurring term like `the`.
+A simple bag of words model based only on term frequency would tend to incorrectly emphasize review comments which happen to use the word `the` more frequently, without giving enough weight to the more meaningful terms like `variable` and `naming`.
+This is problematic as the term `the` is not a good keyword to distinguish relevant and non-relevant documents and terms, unlike the less-common words `variable` and `naming`.
 Hence an inverse document frequency factor is incorporated to diminsh the weight of terms that occur very frequently in the review comment set and increases the weight of terms that occur rarely.